-The phishing method The phishing method involves impersonating a web page.
+The phishing method involves impersonating a web page.
 Doli outlines an example of the scam that took place in Kosovo and involved ‘Gazeta Express’: “[Hackers] opened a facebook page, and started promoting it under the name of this portal, news with the most bizarre titles,” he explains “When you clicked on it, a fake facebook page opened which required your username and password.”
 Many were deceived into entering their details and fell victim to data theft.

 Although phishing is a crude method by hackers’ standards, it has been effective in Kosovo because people are not well informed.
 Doli reveals that only last month there were 30 thousand accounts stolen in Kosovo using this method.
 “In those 30 thousand people, surely there must be someone with important information.
 Now [the hacker] will keep [the information] and after a year reveal it.
 It may be inappropriate pictures or conversations.”